Saint Malachy: Abbot of Bangor

 In 1123 the coarb of Bangor Abbey died.
 Bangor was the principal religious site in the north-east of Ireland.
 Since he ended his days at Lismore, it may be assumed that he was a friend of Malchus, and of the movement with which he was identified.
 His successor, who was Malachy's uncle, expressed his willingness to surrender his office and the site of the monastery to his nephew.
 Malachy became Abbot of Bangor Abbey.

-This became an opportunity to implement one of the canons of the Synod of Rathbreasail, which by establishing the diocese of Connor.
+This became an opportunity to implement one of the canons of the Synod of Rathbreasail, by establishing the diocese of Connor.
 Cellach, as coarb of Patrick, and consecrated bishop, had been able to organize the diocese of Armagh in accordance with the Rathbreasail plan.
 With the prestige which belonged to the coarb of Comgall, Malachy, if consecrated bishop, could probably succeed in organizing the diocese of Connor.
 In 1124 Malachy journeyed to Bangor, was installed as abbot, and was made bishop by Cellach.

 In 1132, he was promoted to the primacy of Armagh.

 Bernard provides many interesting anecdotes regarding Malachy and highly praises Malachy's zeal for religion both in Connor and Armagh.
 In 1127, Malachy paid a second visit to Lismore and acted for a time as confessor to Cormac MacCarthy, Prince of Desmond.
 While Bishop of Down and Connor, Malachy continued to reside at Bangor, and when some of the native princes sacked the two dioceses of Down and Connor, Malachy brought the Bangor monks to Iveragh, County Kerry, where they were welcomed by now King Cormac.
-On the death of Celsus (who was buried at Lismore in 1129), Malachy was appointed Archbishop of Armagh, 1132, which dignity he accepted with great reluctance.
+On the death of Celsus (who was buried at Lismore in 1129), Malachy was appointed Archbishop of Armagh, in 1132, which dignity he accepted with great reluctance.
 Owing to intrigues, he was unable to take possession of his See for two years; even then he had to purchase the Bachal Isu (Staff of Jesus) from Niall, the usurping lay-primate.